-If you have long term disability coverage through your employer or a private policy, it is important for you to understand how your existing coverage will interact with your Social Security Disability insurance.
+If you have long-term disability coverage through your employer or a private policy, it is important for you to understand how your existing coverage will interact with your Social Security Disability insurance.
 When you know how the system works, you can avoid complications that could prevent you from receiving benefits when you need them.
 We invite you to contact us at Disability Action Advocates so that we can give you an in-depth consultation to determine the best approach for your unique situation.
-We have been representing individuals on disability claims for over 20 years, and we are dedicated to getting results for our clients.
+We have been representing individuals with disability claims for over 20 years, and we are dedicated to getting results for our clients.

 Our Las Vegas Social Security Disability advocates and legal team will take the time to answer any questions you may have regarding the ways that your long term disability insurance and SSD may overlap, as well as providing guidance that will help you take full advantage of your benefits.
 If you encounter difficulty recovering your claim from either source, we may be able to take your case through the process of appeals and hearings or even to court to defend your right to payment.